Miaadqurashi/Blogpost/README.md

    Some other columns were processed separately as described in the notebook.

+   For Calendar prices analysis,  first the listings that had prices all year long were analyzed first.
+String data were changed from t/f to True/False and from $## to ##.00.
+Some random trends were plotted to get an idea of the distribution of prices.
+A recurrent change was present, that is listings have a different price on weekend nights (Friday and Saturday).

-3. ### Model Data:
+4. ### Model Data:

    For price analysis on the listings data, we apparently needed to use regression models to predict the price.
 Three models were compared and tuned: Support Vector Machine Regression (Linear Kernel performed best), Gradient Boosted Trees Regressors and the plain old Linear Regression.
 Their results were almost the same and no model was chosen over the other.

+   For Calendar prices analysis,  later on we wanted to visualize the trends of multiple trends together.
+To do that we normalized each graph and added them all together and then normalized the output.
+In order to add the trends of the listings that did not have values all year long, the missing values was filled with the mean of the available prices.
+Only listings with at least prices available half-year long.
+My reasoning of filling with mean is that on normalizing it will have no affect when adding the variables.

-4. ### Results:
+5. ### Results:

    1. #### How well can we predict the listing prices ?

-      Our model has a Mean Absolute Error of $33~36 which means that we can trust our model price accuracy in the range of 33~36 dollars, which is not a strong model.
-The R2 score is around 0.5 which says that our model is intermediately good.
+      Our model has a Mean Absolute Error of $32 which means that we can trust our model price accuracy in the range of about 32 dollars, which is not a strong model.
+The R2 score is around 0.57 which says that our model is intermediately good.

    2. #### What correlates with Prices ?